oVirt/ovirt-site/source/develop/release-management/features/infra/user-portal-permissions.html.md

 ### Permissions Views

 A set of n flat views (one per entity type) will be created.
 The view will hold the `user_id` and `entity_id` and fields will implement the flattened logic of permissions.
 E.g., if it's decided that permissions on pool grant read permissions on the VMs inside it, this will be exposed in the `vm_permissions_view` view.
 Each query implementation will be responsible for joining with the appropriate permissions view.
-Thus, permissioning logic will only be implemented in a single place (per type, unfortunately) instead of inside each query.
+Thus, permission-checking logic will only be implemented in a single place (per type, unfortunately) instead of inside each query.

 ### Stored Procedures